rbcarlos/Bachelor-Thesis/README.md

 To see the options for the script, run ```python3 trainer.py -h```

 ## Automatic tuning of folding factors
+The `set_folding_exhaustive` notebook contains all the code necessary to generate the folding factors for a CNV model, composed of only convolutional and fully-connected layers.

+The high-level steps needed to generate the folding factors are as follows:
+- Run an arbitrary `DataFlowBuild` on a network with fold 1, i.e. all folding set to 1, where possible.
+Make sure at least one of the steps creates an intermediate representation of the network where the layers have been turned into `ConvolutionInputGenerator` and `StreamingFCLayer` nodes.
+- In the **main body of algorithm** cell, update pruning-ratio, target device LUTs, LUT downscaling ratio.
+- Add path to the intermediate representation of the network with the two types of nodes in the main body cell.
+- Run through the next couple of cells, primitive logging is done during optimization for debugging.
+- Lastly, `plot_cycles_remainder()` allows for visual inspection of network layout, `get_res()` returns the folding factorsr.

+Tip: to look at internals of folding configurations being considered for a node in conjuction with the logging, one can easily do: `node_folding_attrs = new_all_attrs.get("StreamingFCLayer_Batch_1").get("possible_attrs")` and then `sorted(node_folding_attrs.items(), key = lambda k_v: (k_v[1].get('Cycles'), k_v[0][0]), reverse = True)` to show the possible folding factors being run through.

 ## Pruning
 To prune a network run one of these scripts (examples):